omerjerk/i8080-emu/README.md

 # Intel 8080 Emulator
-An Intel 8080 emulator written in C. I have used GTK+ as the windowing system and OpenGL to render the graphics.
+An Intel 8080 emulator written in C. I built this mainly to understand the working of a CPU, assembly code and some OpenGL.

 ## Features:
 * Wrote a *mostly complete* interpreter to execute 8080's instruction codes to modify the CPU state.
 * Using OpenGL to render the graphics so that rendering is completely offloaded to the GPU.
-* Written in pure C.
+* Window can be resized in any way, thanks to the OpenGL implementation.
+* Used GTK+ as the windowing system (Not really a feature though).

 ## Dependencies
 ```